Praseetha-ku/skillstackproject/README.md

 -Backend: Django (Django -REST Framework)
 -Database: SQLite

 ## Scope Note

-This appilcation is designed as a Single-user Personal Tracker Authentication is intentionally excluded to keep the scope aligned with requirements.
+This appilcation is designed as a Single-user Personal Tracker Authentication is intentionally excluded to keep the scope aligned with requirements. in this appilcation backend add detail docstring in every file